Data Definition Language (DDL) statements

 • Storing commonly used DISTINCT ON operations

-Removes a view from the current schema.
+Removes a view from the system.

-DROP VIEW <name>
+DROP VIEW [ IF EXISTS ] <name>

 The name of the view to drop.